TomerFi/sonar-gitea-plugin/README.md

 ## How does it work

 If configured, the plugin will check if the project's repository is a `Gitea` repository.</br>
-If so, tt will push the `QualityGate` result metrics to the pull request conversation as so:</br>
+If so, it will push the `QualityGate` result metrics to the pull request conversation as so:</br>

 ![Comment](pics/plugin-comment.jpg)